ElektraInitiative/libelektra/src/plugins/fcrypt/README.md

 ## Security Considerations

-During decryption the plugin temporarily writes the decrypted plain text to the same directory as the original (encrypted) file.
+During decryption the plugin temporarily writes the decrypted plain text to a configurable temporary directory (`/tmp` is used as default).
-This is a vulnerability as an attacker might have access to the plain text for a short period of time (the time between pregetstorage and postgetstorage calls).
+This might be a vulnerability as an attacker might have access to the plain text for a short period of time (the time between pregetstorage and postgetstorage calls).
+We recommend to either mount `/tmp` to a RAM disk (`tmpfs`) or to specify an isolated temporary directory in the plugin configuration.
 The plugin shreds, i.e. overwrites, the temporary file with zeroes to reduce the risk of leakage.

 If the application crashes parts of the decrypted data may leak.